arya-zarei/SchoolProjects/README.md

 ### I’m a Computer Science student at Western University.

-### 📂 Explore the projects I’ve completed—take a look! 🚀
+### 📂 Take a look at some of the projects I’ve completed! 🚀